exercism/csharp/exercises/accumulate/README.md

 To run the tests, run the command `dotnet test` from within the exercise directory.

+Initially, only the first test will be enabled.
+This is to encourage you to solve the exercise one step at a time.
+Once you get the first test passing, remove the `Skip` property from the next test and work on getting that test passing.
+Once none of the tests are skipped and they are all passing, you can submit your solution using `exercism submit Accumulate.cs`

 ### Laziness test

 Since `accumulate` returns an `IEnumerable`, it's execution is deferred until `ToList()` it is called on it, which is tested with the `Accumulate_is_lazy` method